tsora1603/pixora-theme/DESIGN.md

 ## Borders

 Every app icon has a border.
-It's purpose is to keep the icons 'away' from any background color and define their own space on the screen.
+Its purpose is to keep the icons 'away' from any background color and define their own space on the screen.
 Since they are all drawn on a 16x16 grid, every color matters, and avoiding background fading is super important.

 A border has three simple criteria:
 - It should be colored `#3E3546`;